 From the town centre one can walk along the ancient mule tracks to discover tiny churches, such as the Moron one, and architectural treasures such as the ‘raccard’, some rural building typical of some ancient villages such as Valmignanaz.
 Mills and ovens can be visited too, as well as local producers in their farms.

-After about 10 km the Col du Joux is finally reached.
+After 15 km the Col de Joux is finally reached.
 It is a panoramic point which links the central valley and the Ayas Valley, but it is also a privileged spot for open-air winter activities, such as easy strolls or snowshoes hikes.

 The town finally owns various sport facilities such as a sport centre with indoor and outdoor swimming-pools and a gym, a stadium, a bowls area, some outdoor tennis courts and an equipped route